dannyvankooten/www.dannyvankooten.com/_posts/2019-02-04-from-go-back-to-php-again.md

 $manager->persist($user); // both user and its license will be saved
 ```

 In Doctrine all operations are wrapped in a SQL transaction by default.
-That's a big plus for us as it guarantees atomicity, something that involved more work in Eloquent.
+That's a big plus for me as it guarantees atomicity, which involved more work to get right in Eloquent.

 ### Go is (still) great

-Honestly, Go is great and its simplicity is refreshing.
-We would still pick it any day if we need a small API or backend for a single page application.
+Honestly, Go is great.
+Its simplicity is refreshing and its performance unmatched.
+I would still pick it if we need a small API or something that requires high throughput.

-Our shops however are more monolithic, with a lot of server-side rendering going on.
+Our shops however are more monolithic with a lot of server-side rendering.
 While that's certainly doable in Go (as the last 2 years proved), it's more maintainable for us to do it in PHP right now.

-### Preparing for a possible sale
+### Making the correct business decision

-One reason that I have not mentioned so far is that we've been approached by several companies interested to take over (part) of our business.
+One reason not mentioned so far is that over the last year or so, I've been approached by several companies interested to take over one of our products.

-They were a little surprised to hear our stack involved Golang and some flat out told us they'd prefer PHP, because that's what our actual products ([mc4wp.com](https://mc4wp.com/) & [boxzillaplugin.com](https://boxzillaplugin.com)) rely upon.
-And they're probably right.
+They were a little surprised to hear our stack involved Golang and some flat out told us they'd prefer PHP, because that's what most of our products ([mc4wp.com](https://mc4wp.com/), [boxzillaplugin.com](https://boxzillaplugin.com) and [htmlforms.io](https://htmlforms.io)) rely upon.
+And I don't blame them.